Master's Programme in Physics – Meteorology and Climate Physics

 This programme is developed in coordination with various research groups at Uppsala University.
 Our teachers are active researchers and the courses are linked to the frontline of physics research.

 The open structure of the programme provides you with many opportunities to broaden your educational scope and to specialise in your particular area of interest.
-It is concluded with a 5-month individual research degree project, in cooperation with a research group at a university, in industry or at a public authority.
+It is concluded with an individual research degree project, in cooperation with a research group at a university, in industry or at a public authority.

 Student profile